Imageomics/pybioclip/README.md

 -----

-Command line tool and python package to simplify using [BioCLIP](https://imageomics.github.io/bioclip/).
+Command line tool and python package to simplify using [BioCLIP](https://imageomics.github.io/bioclip/), including for taxonomic or other label prediction on (and thus annotation or labeling of) images, as well as for generating semantic embeddings for images.
+No particular understanding of ML or computer vision is required to use it.
+It also implements a number of performance optimizations for batches of images or custom class lists, which should be particularly useful for integration into computational workflows.

 **Table of Contents**